moonlightpeng/ISMVT/README.md

 1.2 Depending on different inspection products, the thresholds in image processing need to be set according to actual situations.

-1.3 The environment for deep learning is configured the same as that for DeepLSD （https://github.com/cvg/DeepLSD）.
+1.3 The environment for deep learning is configured the same as that for DeepLSD: https://github.com/cvg/DeepLSD.

 # 2 Install third party libraries